 - We only charge attorney’s fees if the case succeeds.
 You will never pay any fees upfront or out of pocket – or at all, unless we win.

-Dog bite injuries are often catastrophic.
+A Dog bite injury is often catastrophic.
 They can lead to exorbitant medical expenses, from skin grafts and rabies vaccinations to rehabilitation and emotional therapy.
 When facing such significant losses, do not attempt to negotiate your insurance claim alone.
 This is likely to lead to a lowball settlement that does not fully cover your damages.
 Instead, hire a San Antonio dog bite lawyer to take care of your claim for you.
 Your lawyer will fight for the compensation you and your family need to truly move forward after a terrifying dog attack in San Antonio.

 Texas Dog Bite Law